 - The parents' respective educations, skills, work experiences, and earning capacities

 Though New Jersey relies heavily on its equation when calculating child support payments, disputes can still arise between parents over the values inputted.
 For example, parents may underestimate their income or overestimate the number of nights their children spend with them in an attempt to skew the equation's results—and, ultimately, the amount received or paid in child support.
-Our attorneys work to help both parties stay on the straight and narrow, and focused on what matters most: what's best for the children.
+Our child support attorneys work to help both parties stay on the straight and narrow, and focused on what matters most: what's best for the children.

 Modifying, Terminating, or Extending Child Support